-A robust clustering technique which does not require prior knowledge of the number of clusters, and does not constrain the shape of the clusters, is the mean shift-based clustering.
+A robust clustering technique which does not require prior knowledge of the number of clusters, and does not constrain the shape of the clusters, is the mean shift based clustering.
 This is also an iterative technique, but instead of the means, it estimates the modes of the multivariate distribution underlying the feature space.
 The number of clusters is obtained automatically by finding the centers of the densest regions in the space (the modes).
 See [1] for details.
-Under its original implementation the mean shift-based clustering cannot be used in high dimensional spaces.
-Already for d = 7, in a video sequence segmentation application, a fine-to-coarse hierarchical approach had to be introduced [5].
+Under its original implementation the mean shift based clustering cannot be used in high dimensional spaces.
+Already for d = 7, in a video sequence segmentation application, a fineto-coarse hierarchical approach had to be introduced [5].

 The most expensive operation of the mean shift method is finding the closest neighbors of a point in the space.
-The problem is known in computational geometry as multidimensional range-searching [4, chap.5].
-The goal of the range-searching algorithms is to represent the data in a structure in which proximity relations can be determined in less than O(n) time.
+The problem is known in computational geometry as multidimensional range searching [4, Chap.5].
+The goal of the range searching algorithms is to represent the data in a structure in which proximity relations can be determined in less than O(n) time.
 One of the most popular structures, the kD-tree, is built in $O(n \log n)$ operations, where the proportionality constant increases with the dimension of the space.
-A query selects the points within a rectangular region delimited by an interval on each coordinate axis, and the query time for kD-trees has complexity bounded by $O\left(n^{\frac{d-1}{d}} + m\right)$, where m is the number of points found.
+A query selects the points within a rectangular region delimited by an interval on each coordinate axis, and the query time for kD-trees has complexity bounded by $O\left(n^{\frac{d-1}{d}} + m\right)$ , where m is the number of points found.
 Thus, for high dimensions the complexity of a query is practically linear, yielding the computational curse of dimensionality.
-Recently, several probabilistic algorithms have been proposed for approximate nearest-neighbor search.
+Recently, several probabilistic algorithms have been proposed for approximate nearest neighbor search.
 The algorithms yield sublinear complexity with a speedup which depends on the desired accuracy [7, 10, 11].

-In this chapter we have adapted the algorithm in [7] for mean shiftbased clustering in high dimensions.
+In this paper we have adapted the algorithm in [7] for mean shift based clustering in high dimensions.
 Working with data in high dimensions also required that we extend the adaptive mean shift procedure introduced in [2].
-All computer vision applications of mean shift until now, such as image segmentation, object recognition, and tracking, were in relatively low-dimensional spaces.
+All computer vision applications of mean shift until now, such as image segmentation, object recognition and tracking, were in relatively low-dimensional spaces.
 Our implementation opens the door to use mean shift in tasks based on high-dimensional features.

-In section 1.2 we present a short review of the adaptive mean shift technique.
-Locality-sensitive hashing(LSH), the technique for approximate nearest-neighbor search, is described in section 1.3, where we have also introduced refinements to handle data with complex structure.
-In section 1.4 the performance of adaptive mean shift (AMS) in high dimensions is investigated, and in section 1.5 AMS is used for texture classification based on textons and for segmentation of multispectral images.
-We conclude in section 1.6.
+In Section 2 we present a short review of the adaptive mean-shift technique.
+Locality-sensitive hashing, the technique for approximate nearest neighbor search is described in Section 3, where we have also introduced refinements to handle data with complex structure.
+In Section 4 the performance of adaptive mean shift (AMS) in high dimensions is investigated, and in Section 5 AMS is used for texture classification based on textons.

-1.2 Adaptive Mean Shift
+2. Adaptive Mean Shift